nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/reward-points.md

 ![Reward points earning](_static/reward-points/settings-earning.jpg)

 - In the **Points for purchases** field, specify the number of points granted for purchases.
 - In the **Purchases points validity** field, specify the number of days the points awarded for purchases will be valid.
+The default value is `45` days.
+If you specify a value of `0`, then the reward points will expire indefinitely.
 - In the **Minimum order total** field, specify the minimum order total (excluding shipping cost) to award points for purchases.
 - In the **Points for registration** field, specify the number of points granted for customer registration.
 - In the **Registration points validity** field, specify the number of days the points awarded for registration will be valid.